johnfmorton/johnfmorton.github.io/README.md

 ![Mastodon verification](./mastodon-verification.png)

-For more about this repo, see the page that inspired me to make it at https://til.simonwillison.net/mastodon/verifying-github-on-mastodon.
+For more about this repo, see Simon Willison’s page that inspired me to make it at https://til.simonwillison.net/mastodon/verifying-github-on-mastodon.